Home › Intelligence › Personnel Accountability › Walker, Victor L

 Litigation

-- U.S. Department of Justice — 2024 investigative report on violence and gang control in the Georgia Department of Corrections.
+- U.S. Department of Justice — 2024 report on violence, sexual assaults, and gang control inside Georgia prisons.

 Positions Held